 One of my favorite things to do with my child is make “bucket-lists” for the seasons.
 We typically do one for the summer time and one for the holidays.
 The “bucket-list” idea has been a tradition of ours each year, which encompasses many OTHER traditions that we have continuously looked forward to each year.
 Here are 15 Holiday Traditions to Start With Your Family:

 My daughter’s all time favorite (and my absolute least favorite) is our Elf on the Shelf, Ella.
 The endless nights of making sure to remember to move the dang elf haunts me throughout the holiday season; however, the look on her face when she discovers Ella doing some silly is priceless.
 A Christian alternative to Elf on the Shelf is Shepard’s Treasure It’s ultimately the same concept, except it’s a Shepard instead of an elf.
 I think it’s a great way to keep Christ at the center.

 2. Matching Pajamas

 Having matching pajamas for Christmas Eve is a must.
 How fun is it to wake up Christmas morning and take all the cute pictures in family matching pjs?
-Target, Etsy, Amazon, and many other websites offer matching jammies for the whole family.
+Target, Etsy, Amazon, and many other websites like these listed in this matching jammies post for the whole family.